JCarter111/week-002-html/docs/list_dynamic_UI.md

 The number of rows in the table will need to be decreased if a user selects the Done or Delete button in the Show Outstanding Tasks section.

 Possible problems: we will need to keep making a count of the number of rows in the table as this may vary.
 The table will need to update automatically every time a new task is added or a task is delete or marked as one.
 The table may become very large and there may be problems with displaying the table on the webpage.
+We will need some code with the HTML to count the number of rows required in the table as this is not fixed.
+We may need to list the tasks e.g. in alphabetical order, oldest task first etc.